jrheard/blog/python/tic-tac-toe.md

 <p>It should return as output <b><code class="highlighter-rouge">None</code></b>, which is a special value that we haven't really talked about yet.</p>

-<p>Functions in Python return <code class="highlighter-rouge">None</code> by default if the function doesn't have a <code class="highlighter-rouge">return</code> statement in it, so you don't really need to worry about this—just don't have a <code class="highlighter-rouge">return</code> statement in this function and you're all set.</p>
+<p>In Python, a function will return <code class="highlighter-rouge">None</code> by default if the function doesn't have a <code class="highlighter-rouge">return</code> statement in it, so you don't really need to worry about this—just don't put a <code class="highlighter-rouge">return</code> statement in your function and you're all set.</p>
 </div>

 This function should take a game board as input, and it should print that board out to the screen.
 Don't just do `print(board)`—make it look nice!